Family Kayak Adventures in Marin and Northern California

 Adventures by the Sea offers kayak rentals at Cannery Row and Breakwater Cove in Monterey and at Lover's Point in nearby Pacific Grove.

 Santa Cruz and Moss Landing

 Kayak Connection offers kayak rentals and tours in Santa Cruz Harbor and Elkhorn Slough Reserve in Moss Landing.

 Venture Quest Santa Cruz

 Capitola Boat & Bait

-Lake Tahoe is a fantastic place to kayak.
+Calm and crystal clear water makes Lake Tahoe a fantastic place to kayak.
 Most kayak rental outfits on the lake offer rentals from April or May through October only, with actual dates depending on the weather.
 Many top Tahoe destinations, like Emerald Bay, have kayak rentals on-site.

 South Lake Tahoe

 Kayak Tahoe offers kayak rentals from South Lake Tahoe and Vikingsholm/Emerald Bay.